-In this article, we challenge these conventional presuppositions.
+In this essay we challenge each of these conventional presuppositions.
 The EU enlargement process and its likely consequences for the future are hardly mysterious when viewed from the perspective of national interests and state power-and this viewpoint also offers a more optimistic prognosis for the future.
-Just as occurred in the past, leaders of current EU members are promoting accession because they consider enlargement to be in their long-term economic and geopolitical interest.
-While some interest groups in current member states oppose enlargement because they will bear a disproportionate share of the short-term costs, the EU bargaining process is working this out much as it has prior conflicts about the uneven distribution of the costs of integration projects that are beneficial overall.
-East European states take part in the laborious accession process because EU membership brings tremendous economic and geopolitical benefits-particularly as compared to the uncertain and potentially catastrophic costs of being left behind as others move forward.
+Just as occurred in the past, EU leaders promote accession because they consider enlargement to be in their long-term economic and geopolitical interest.
+While some interest groups in current member states are opposed to enlargement because they will bear a disproportionate share of the short-term costs, the EU bargaining process is working this out much as it has prior conflicts about the uneven distribution of the costs of integration projects that are beneficial overall.
+East European states take part in the laborious accession process because EU membership brings tremendous economic and geopolitical benefitsparticularly as compared to the uncertain and potentially catastrophic costs of being left behind as others move forward.
 While the candidates have had to comply with the EU's requirements and acquiesce to certain unfavorable terms, EU membership has remained a matter of net national interest.
 On balance, the sacrifices demanded of them seem entirely in keeping with the immense adjustment, and the immense benefits, involved.
-Most requirements, meanwhile, have motivated East European governments to implement reforms that improve the state and increase aggregate economic welfare.
+Most of the conditions have motivated East European governments to implement reforms that improve the state and increase aggregate economic welfare.

-Looking forward to the consequences of enlargement, we find little reason to predict that enlargement will cause the gridlock of EU institutions or, indeed, that it will significantly change the course of European integration at all.
-The applicant countries are numerous, backward, and diverse-and indeed their bargaining power will increase once they are members.
-Yet as they are absorbed into the EU's decision-making process, new members are likely to do little more than reinforce existing trends in EU politics, such as growing conflict over the budget and increasing cooperation outside of the first pillar.
+Looking forward to the consequences of enlargement, we find little reason to predict that enlargement will cause the gridlock of EU institutions, or significantly change the course of European integration.
+The applicant countries are numerous, backward and diverse - and indeed their bargaining power will increase once they are members.
+Yet as they are absorbed into the EU's decision-making process, new members are likely to do little more than mildly reinforce existing trends in EU politics, such as growing conflict over the budget and increasing cooperation outside of the first pillar.